Data Protection Impact Assessments under the GDPR

 - Archiving pseudonymised sensitive data from research projects or clinical trials.

-- An organisation using an intelligent video analysis system to identify cars and automatically recognise registration plates.
+- An organisation using an intelligent video analysis system to single out cars and automatically recognise registration plates.

 - A company systematically monitoring its employees’ activities, including their workstations and Internet activity.